eCM Information: Ten good reasons for publishing a paper in eCM

 (as would occur in our eCM conferences).

 8. Speed of publication, 40 days average from submission to first decision, ~3 weeks after full acceptance, paper is online.

 9. Transparent route to becoming a member of the International Editorial Review Board.

-10. Founded by scientists for the benefit of Science rather than eCM was one of the first open access scientific journals and also initiated the transparent review process (now known as open peer review) including a transparent route to becoming a member of the Review Board.
+10. Founded and run by scientists for the benefit of Science rather than eCM was one of the first open access scientific journals and also initiated the transparent review process (now known as open peer review) including a transparent route to becoming a member of the Review Board.